rspamd/rspamd.com/doc/configuration/upstream.md

 It is also possible to define upstreams priorities (described later), but in this case you must also specify a port number:

     127.0.0.1:53:10,8.8.8.8:53:1

+Unix sockets (starting with `/` or `.`) can also be specified, but priorities are not supported:

+    /tmp/rspamd.sock,fallback.example.com

 Upstreams line can be separated by commas or by semicolons in any combination.
 You can prepend rotation algorithm to the upstreams line to override the default rotation method (specific for each upstream list definition):